 The Next Big

 While we can’t predict the next big content trend, people will always tune to media that makes them feel better.
-Whether that’s popping bubble wrap or carefully slicing pieces of cake, the principle remains the same.
+Whether that’s ASMR videos of popping bubble wrap or carefully slicing pieces of cake, the principle remains the same.

 In our tech-crowded world, people appreciate these moments of mental relief and momentary euphoria.
 If you start by thinking about that very human need for calming content, you can create media that matches the market.